arangodb/docs/3.5/arangosearch.md

 - Find information in a research database using stemmed phrases, case and accent insensitive, with irrelevant terms removed from the search index (stop word filtering), ranked by relevance based on term frequency (TFIDF).
-- Query a movie dataset for titles with certain words close to one another (token proximity) and sort the results by best matching (BM25) but favor movies with a longer duration.
+- Query a movie dataset for titles with words in a particular order (optionally with wildcards), and sort the results by best matching (BM25) but favor movies with a longer duration.

 The ArangoSearch features are integrated into AQL as [`SEARCH` operation](aql/operations-search.html) and a set of